Equifax execs step down in the wake of massive data breach

 It's not too hard to guess what direction the answers will go.

 "The credit bureaus have never been forced to have a 21st century database.
-The reason is because they don't have to," Ed Mierzwinski, Senior Fellow for U.S. PIRG, a Washington-based advocacy group, told NBC News.
+The reason is because they don't have to," said Mierzwinski.

 Decades of Weak Consumer Protections